Economy: Economies look ahead

 In percent

 The graphic shows the growth in real US GDP, its long-term trend and a leading economic climate indicator since the mid-1990s.
-The leading indicator points to only a slight uptick in economic growth in the near future (between 0.5 and 1 percent).
+The leading indicator suggests that the pace of economic growth in the USA will continue to slow in the near future.

 Source: Bloomberg